 One day, the boy decided enough was enough.
 Some might call it a mid-life crisis - the boy preferred to think of it as that point where anyone, regardless of their age, says, “You know what?
 I’m not putting up with this crap any more.”

 So he wrote a book.
-A very bad book.
+A terrible book.

 So he wrote another book.
 And sold it to a traditional publisher.
 Now, you might think that’s the end of the story.
 A happy ending indeed!